Zymrael/PortHamiltonianNN/README.md

 > A new framework for learning in which the neural network parameters are solutions of ODEs.
 By viewing the optimization process as the evolution of a port-Hamiltonian system we can ensure convergence to a minimum of the objective function.

 This method is applicable to any generic neural network architecture.
-The neural network is coupled to a fictitious Port-Hamiltonian system with states equal to the parameters.
-The energy of the Port-Hamiltonian system is then linked to the objective function to optimize and automatically minimized due to the PH [passivity](https://en.wikipedia.org/wiki/Passivity_(engineering)) property.
+The neural network is coupled to a fictitious Port-Hamiltonian system whose states are given by the neural network parameters.
+The energy of the Port-Hamiltonian system is then linked to the objective function and automatically minimized due to the PH [passivity](https://en.wikipedia.org/wiki/Passivity_(engineering)) property.

 <p align="center">
 <img src="img/dyn.gif">